 Each OSS user needs to upload data to OSS.
-When you use the web to upload an object, you can use a browser or app to upload the object to an application server.
-The application server then uploads the object to OSS.
+When you use the web to upload an object, you can use the browser or app to upload the object to an application server.
+The application server uploads the object to OSS.

 Compared with direct data transfer, the preceding method has the following disadvantages:

 - Time-consuming: Users need to upload data to the application server before the data can be uploaded to OSS.
 The time used for network transmission is twice as long as that for direct data transfer.
 Performance is improved if users directly transfer data to OSS without the need to transfer the data to the application server first.
 OSS uses the Border Gateway Protocol (BGP) network to ensure the speed of transmission between different Internet service providers (ISPs).

 - Poor scalability: The increase of users can cause a bottleneck on the application servers.